 Flowers around the church may be fresh and cut, artificial, or potted.
-The flowers should be beautiful and harmonious with the church and the vestments, when possible.
-2
+The flowers should be beautiful, and harmonious with the church when possible.
+7

 My bridal bouquet (description from my wedding program):

-The cornflower 3 4 is one of Germany’s national symbols.
+The cornflower 9 10 is one of Germany’s national symbols.
 They are associated with faithfulness and the Habsburg monarchy.
 The last ruling Habsburgs, Karl and Zita, are on their way to sainthood, and are two of the only (almost) saints to be venerated specifically for the vocation of marriage.
 Rue 5 is the national herb of Lithuania, and commonly used by Lithuanian brides for hair wreaths. […] During the Medieval Era, it became popular to dedicate a garden to Mary, and over time, numerous plants became associated with her.
 The flowers we have chosen stem from this tradition.
-Roses 6 7 and Sweet Williams both have a Marian connection, and a connection to the bride’s and groom’s names (Rose of Sharon, and William).
-Anemones 8 have an historical connection to both Mary and the Crusades.
-(Post-wedding note: I was unable to get sweet williams, so I added daises.
-9)
+Roses 1 11 and Sweet Williams both have a Marian connection, and a connection to the bride’s and groom’s names (Rose of Sharon, and William).
+Anemones 6 have an historical connection to both Mary and the Crusades.
+(Post-wedding note: I was unable to get sweet williams, so I added daises.12)